marioosh-net/flickr-node/README.md

     PORT=8080 node app.js

 Open [http://localhost:3000](http://localhost:3000) in Your browser.
-You will get setup page where You have to type Your API Key, secret and choose gallery mode.
+You will get setup page where You have to choose gallery mode.
+Next You will be redirected to authorize app to access Your Flickr account.